BATOR GROUP - Design, Engineering, Production and Maintenance

 Marmaray Tunnel

-110 Fire rated sliding doors for Marmaray tunnel, Istanbul (Turkey)
+110 Fire rated sliding doors for the Marmaray tunnel, Istanbul (Turkey)

 The name Marmaray (Mar-ma-rai) comes from combining the name of the Sea of Marmara, which lies just south of the project site, with ray, the Turkish word for rail.